-In 1921 he converted to Roman Catholicism, and visited Eric Gill in Ditchling.
-In 1922 he moved here to join the workshops and was introduced to wood engraving.
+On Jones’ return to London he attended art school.
+In 1921 he converted to Roman Catholicism, and visited Gill in Ditchling.
+In 1922 he moved here to join the Guild workshops and was introduced to wood engraving.
 He produced many of the illustrations used in the St Dominic’s Press publications, placing image alongside the printed word with great sensitivity.